pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 2. TBD.

-With the domain name set to this IP address, you can log into Pega Platform with a browser using the URL: http:// "\<the hostname for your web service tier\>"/prweb
+With the domain name set to this IP address, you can log into Pega Platform with a browser using the URL: http://\<the hostname for your web service tier>/prweb

 ![](media/25b18c61607e4e979a13f3cfc1b64f5c.png)